 Lindfors tastes success

-The company’s reputation throughout the industry is enhanced by the emphasis it puts on close, long-term partnerships with its customers.
-Iiro comments: “We have a very close relationship with Tetra Pak Tebel, where we design and produce brand name machines for cheese processing.
-This has been a very close relationship, which has been going for over ten years now.
-Over 50 per cent of our turnover came from Tetra over the past year and we hope to continue with this strong partnership in the future.
-In addition, we supply to a number of companies in Finland, including meat and dairy producers, and we also work in close co-operation with Handtmann in Germany that supplies machines to the meat industry.”
+The company’s reputation throughout the industry is enhanced by the emphasis it puts on close co-operation, and long-term partnerships with its customers: “We have a very close partnership with Tetra Pak Tebel, where we design and produce brand name machines for cheese processing.
+In addition, we supply to a number of companies in Finland, including meat and dairy producers, and we have a close co-operation with a company in Germany that supplies machines to the meat industry.

 Products: Food processing machines and systems

 Sites: Finland, Estonia